scorpiodiagrams/Scorpio/README.md

 Screenshots and examples at [scorpio diagrams](http://scorpiodiagrams.com/)

 This repo illustrates how to use GitHub to store marked up images for display as Scorpio diagrams (gitwrapping).
-It also *in the next few days* will have the JavaScript code to use for self hosting.
+It also has the JavaScript code.

 ## Sub directories